jtorrespdx/student_roster2_angular/README.md

 #Student Roster
 #####Student Roster website

-####By Jason Bethel & Jose Torres
+####By Nathan Young & Jose Torres

 ##Description
+A learning exercise in AngularJS.

-A site that allows a user to create/edit/search a student roster.
+A site that allows a user to create/edit/search a student roster and permission slips.
+Uses controllers and factories.

 ##Setup

-1. Clone repository from GitHub (to put on the desktop in terminal run ```cd ~/Desktop```, then run ```git clone https://github.com/jlbethel/student-roster.git``` or https://github.com/jtorrespdx/student_roster.git).
+1. Clone repository from GitHub (to put on the desktop in terminal run ```cd ~/Desktop```, then run ```git clone``` https://github.com/nhwilcox/student_roster2_angular.git or https://github.com/jtorrespdx/student_roster2_angular.git).
 2. Open the ```student_roster``` directory and then open ```index.html```.

 ##Technologies Used

 Angular.js, JavaScript,  html, css.

 ###Legal

-Copyright (c) 2015 Jason Bethel & Jose Torres
+Copyright (c) 2015 Nathan Young & Jose Torres

 This software is licensed under the MIT license.